flutter/website/android-release-build.md

   the [versions documenation][versions] for details.

   * `minSdkVersion` & `targetSdkVersion`: Specify the minimum API level, and the API level on which the app is designed to run.
-Consult the API level guidance in the [versions documenation][versions] for details.
+Consult the API level section in the [versions documetation][versions] for details.

 ## Adding a Launcher icon